ADCLab/backendPublicDBStorage/README.md

 # backendPublicDBStorage
-This is a simple API service built with **Flask** that integrates with **MYSQL** for managing API keys and **MongoDB** for storing and querying data.
+This is a simple API service built with **Flask** that integrates with **MariaDB** for managing API keys and **MongoDB** for storing and querying data.
 The service allows users to generate and validate API keys, insert data into MongoDB, and query specific fields from the database.

 ## Requirements
 To run this project, you'll need: